When you write your resume, the contact information section might not be your main concern.

 shaunafosterphotography.com

-The state you reside in
+Where you reside

 3663 Margaret Street, Houston, TX 47587